Trump’s former national security adviser calls him unfit to lead; Trump calls him a liar

 Kushner’s plan, released earlier this year after many delays, would consolidate Israeli control of key parts of the West Bank and offer Palestinians a path to conditional autonomy.
 Palestinian leaders rejected it, and the effort is now dormant.

-John Wagner and Paul Kane in Washington and Ruth Eglash in Jerusalem contributed to this report.
+John Wagner, Spencer Hsu, Rosalind Helderman, Tom Hamburger and Paul Kane in Washington and Ruth Eglash in Jerusalem contributed to this report.